adsteen/LFSC_521_2022/Lecture_2.1.md

     ## [1] 0.6983209

+This is pretty unclear, though.
+Not very reproducible, in the broader sense.
 A much better way to access data frame columns is by name.
-Basically tyou should only ever do this.
+Basically you should only ever do this.

 ``` r
 efficiency <- mtcars$hp / mtcars$disp